aws-solutions-library-samples/guidance-for-game-server-hosting-using-agones-and-open-match-on-amazon-eks/README.md

 This guidance assumes the user already has access to an AWS account and has the [AWS command line interface](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed and configured to access the account using their credentials.
 While the commands and scripts here were tested on `bash` and `zsh` shells, they can be run with some modifications in other shells, like `Windows PowerShell` or `fish`.

-To deploy the infrastructure and run the examples, you need:
+To deploy the infrastructure and run the examples, we need:
 - [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)
 - [Helm](https://helm.sh/docs/intro/install/)